-- Trapping/Brood Acquisition location NPT Fisheries conducts trapping operations, in cooperation with CRITFC and member tribes, for adult lamprey at Bonneville, The Dalles, and John Day dams and transports them to NPTH. - Trap configuration - - Dates operated Trapping begins in June at Bonneville Dam with The Dalles and John Day dams added as the migrating fish pass those dams, and is completed by the end of August. - Trapping protocol (frequency, movement of fish) -
+- Trapping/Brood Acquisition location NPT Fisheries conducts trapping operations, in cooperation with CRITFC and member tribes, for adult lamprey at Bonneville, The Dalles, and John Day dams and transports them to NPTH. - Trap configuration - - Dates operated Trapping begins in June at Bonneville Dam with The Dalles and John Day dams added as the migrating fish pass those dams, and is completed by the end of August. - Trapping protocol (frequency, movement of fish) CRITFC crews check traps daily and collected lamprey are transported to holding tanks at Smolt Monitoring Facility at John Day Dam to be picked up on Wednesdays.
+For 2022, fish will be transported to the Bonneville Hatchery (to tanks inside the Captive Brood Building) where there are better holding conditions (cooler water temperatures and improved water quality), allowing for increased operational efficiency and flexibility (i.e. more fish transported per trip to downriver dams).

-- Measurements (marks, tags, sex, etc.) - - Tissue sampling protocol Genetic samples are collected by NPT staff for analysis by CRITFC in the lab at Hagerman NFH. - Dispositions Adults are transported to NPTH for holding through the winter months. - Surplus distribution - - Carcass dispositions held in cold storage until collected by University of Idaho staff for marine nutrient studies.
+- Measurements (marks, tags, sex, etc.) - - Tissue sampling protocol Genetic samples are collected by NPT staff for analysis by CRITFC in the lab at Hagerman NFH. - Dispositions Adults are transported to NPTH for holding through the winter months. - Surplus distribution - - Carcass dispositions Held in cold storage until collected by University of Idaho staff for marine nutrient studies.